UTS-Visual-Communication/intro-to-web/README.md

 ## Week 5: Overview of Class for 13th of August

-### Finishing / Refining
+### Finishing / Refining (first hour)
 * Help students with finishing up their web pages.
 Students can work on their projects more in the lead up to the portfolio review, but make sure each student has a web page up, and that it is at least a basic presentation of title, an illustration and a description

-### Making our Text and Image II map of Sydney
+### Making our Text and Image II map of Sydney (second hour)
-* (Monica and Andrew still to fix this up a little)
-* Students are to link to each others pages
-* Have to link to one other student's webpage with some similarity (i.e. by category)
-* Have to link to one student whose place is nearby to theirs
+* Get students to bring up their web pages on screen and walk around the room and look at each others work
+* They can pick two other people's websites that they want to link up with
+* A person can only be linked to twice, we'll give you some dots to put in front of their computer's so they can know that person has been linked up already.
+They also cannot link back and forth to each other.
+They will need to get the students URL so they can link to them.
-* Take them through how to make a link, and how to link to each other's URLs i.e. a href=
+* Then take them through how to make a link, and how to link to each other's URLs i.e. a href=
-* Share a URL with the next set of tutorials (so we can link up with them)
+* They are to think about how they want to do the link i.e. is it at the bottom of the page, or is it a word in their text?
+And what text is used for link i.e. "Another Mystery Structure" or "Nearby you might find..."
+* If a student doesn't have a link (or have two), they can go to one of the other class rooms and link up with a student there.
+Please also keep a couple of URLs from your class to pass on to the next set of classes.
+* If a student doesn't have a web page, just get work the 1.4-page-with-copy-text in the examples folder and quickly change the text to their heading / description and add links in here.